ECeternalcat/WindPlayer/Documents/Worklog.md

 :app-desktop:compileKotlinDesktop
 :app-android:compileDebugKotlin
 :app-android:testDebugUnitTest       6 tests
+:app-android:assembleDebug
 :core-vfs:allTests                  95 tests
 ```

+- All 10 recorded arm64 native asset hashes match the checked-in files.
+- The debug APK contains the patched bridge with the same `ec2178...f78a`
+  SHA-256.

 ## Phase 72 Status Summary

-**In Progress**: Chunked Whisper is implemented and verified.
-The EndFile
+**Device verification pending**: Chunked Whisper is implemented and verified.
-protocol and patch are implemented and validated, but the Android runtime still
-uses the old prebuilt `libplayer.so`; native rebuild and device validation are
-the remaining steps.
+The EndFile protocol, native build and arm64 bridge replacement are complete.
+Android device tests for EOF, STOP, ERROR, QUIT and REDIRECT are the remaining
+runtime validation step.